 Press OK

-The view should look like this:
+Press “Analyzer” button and the view should look like this:

 Segmentation by Intensity uses a logical expression to segment the sample objects.
 The logical expression can compare different spectral bands with each other or by a set value of intensity.
-The spectral band variable format is b[band index] and starts with a “b” followed by the band index; for example, b10 mean band index 10.
+The spectral band variable format is b[band index]

 The value from the band index is either pseudo absorbance value if data includes white and dark references if-else raw spectral value.